JIS Health City Santragachi

 JIS Health City is under construction health-themed residency in Santragachi, Howrah district in the Indian state of West Bengal.
 It will be West Bengal's first residential project developed and aimed along the line of health services.

 Formation

 The city was planned and launched during Bengal Global Business Summit 2022.
 It is expected to be built along the Kona Expressway, NH12 on a 30 acres plot.
 With a cost of ₹1,000 Crores, JIS group plans to construct the city.

 The city

 The city has the JIS School of Medical Science & Research at the centre of the city.
-JIS School of Medical Science & Research was inaugurated by Chief Minister of West Bengal Mamata Banerjee on 24 July 2023.
+JISMSR was inaugurated by Chief Minister Mamata Banerjee on 24 July 2023.
 The institute contains a hospital with 1,200 beds.

 The health city will have six towers of 20 floors each as the residencies.